TREYCSE/Virtual_Detention_Frontend/README.md

 * TensorFlow.js Layers, a high-level API which implements functionality similar to Keras.
 * TensorFlow.js Data, a simple API to load and prepare data analogous to tf.data.
 * TensorFlow.js Converter, tools to import a TensorFlow SavedModel to TensorFlow.js - what I am using! [https://github.com/tensorflow/tfjs/tree/master/tfjs-converter]
+###### Note: Depending on which type of model you’re trying to convert, you’ll need to pass different arguments to the converter.
+For example, let’s say you have saved a Keras model named model.h5 to your tmp/ directory.
+To convert your model using the TensorFlow.js converter, you can run the following command:

+    $ tensorflowjs_converter --input_format=keras /tmp/model.h5 /tmp/tfjs_model
+###### This will convert the model at /tmp/model.h5 and output a model.json file along with binary weight files to your tmp/tfjs_model/ directory.
+More details about the command line arguments corresponding to different model formats can be found at the TensorFlow.js converter README[https://github.com/tensorflow/tfjs/tree/master/tfjs-converter].

 * TensorFlow.js Vis, in-browser visualization for TensorFlow.js models
 * TensorFlow.js AutoML, Set of APIs to load and run models produced by AutoML Edge.